June 09, 2026

 Fatigue that doesn't resolve with rest is one of the hallmark signs of mitochondrial inefficiency.
 When your mitochondria aren't producing ATP effectively, your cells simply don't have the energy they need — no matter how many hours you sleep.

-What helps: Compounds that support mitochondrial renewal, like Urolithin A, can help restore the efficiency of your cellular energy production over time.
+What helps: Compounds that support mitochondrial renewal, like Urolithin A, are studied for supporting the efficiency of cellular energy production over time.

 2. Your Exercise Recovery Takes Longer Than It Used To